Last Updated on March 11, 2026

 At the same time, it’s important to understand what this advisory really means — because whether you’re traveling to New York, Paris, or Jamaica, being informed is always part of being smart.

-QUICK TAKE: Is Jamaica Safe to Visit in 2025?
+Quick Answer: Is Jamaica Safe to Visit?

-• Use common-sense precautions, just like you would anywhere else.
+- Use common-sense precautions, just like you would anywhere else.

-• Millions of visitors come safely every year.
+- Millions of visitors come safely every year.

 Full disclosure: